Zigmantas Balčytis

 Zigmantas Balčytis (born 16 November 1953) is a Lithuanian politician who briefly served as acting Prime Minister of Lithuania in 2006.
 He took office on 1 June 2006 following the resignation of Algirdas Brazauskas, but failed to be approved by the Parliament to become prime minister.
 He was succeeded on 4 July by Gediminas Kirkilas.
 Balčytis was a member of the Social Democratic Party of Lithuania (LSDP) until 2021 and was Minister of Finance in the Brazauskas government from 2005 to 2007.

-On 19 October 2021, Balčytis left the LSDP and joined the newly formed party Union of Democrats "For Lithuania".
+On 19 October 2021, Balčytis left the LSDP and joined the newly formed Seimas parliamentary group led by former Prime Minister Saulius Skvernelis.
+Balčytis has been a member of the Union of Democrats "For Lithuania" since its creation in 2022.